GraceGrider272/BAE-305_Project_Mushroom-/docs/report.md

 Overall, the design reflects deliberate trade-offs between accuracy and cost, as well as between system complexity and ease of use.
 The chosen configuration emphasizes a practical, scalable solution that addresses user needs while staying accessible to small-scale farmers.
 In addition, the selected architecture leaves room for future enhancements—such as adding weight-based sensors or automated water dispensing—without necessitating a complete redesign, supporting long-term system evolution.

 ## Test Result Discussion

+The testing results demonstrate that the small-scale mushroom media mixer prototype is capable of accurately dispensing and mixing dry media in user-defined ratios.
+Across multiple trials, the system consistently dispensed materials in proportions that closely matched the target values, indicating that the time-based volumetric dispensing method is effective for small-scale applications.
+The mixing mechanism successfully blended the materials within the selected time frame, producing a relatively uniform mixture suitable for demonstration and testing purposes.

+The system performs best in controlled, small-scale environments such as research settings, prototype development labs, or small mushroom farming operations where precise—but not industrial-level—accuracy is required.
+The automated dispensing and mixing functions reduce the need for manual labor and improve consistency compared to hand mixing.
+Additionally, the system’s compact size and straightforward controls make it accessible and easy to operate for users with limited technical experience.

+Several limitations were identified during testing.
+The time-based dispensing method is sensitive to variations in material properties such as particle size, density, and flow behavior, which can introduce small errors in the final ratios.
+Unlike a weight-based system, the prototype does not directly measure the mass of the materials, limiting its precision.
+Furthermore, the current prototype does not include the water hydration component used in full-scale systems, so it cannot fully replicate real-world media preparation.
+The system’s capacity is also constrained by its compact design, making it less suitable for large-scale or commercial production without further modifications.

+Overall, the prototype demonstrates that automated media mixing is a feasible and effective solution for small-scale mushroom farming applications.
+While there is room for improvement in accuracy, capacity, and integration of hydration, the current design successfully meets its primary objectives and provides a strong foundation for future development, including the addition of more advanced sensing and water-dispensing subsystems.

 ## Testing Results

+Testing of the mushroom media mixer prototype produced consistent and repeatable results across multiple trials.
+The system was able to dispense two media types in user-defined ratios with reasonable accuracy using the time-based volumetric control method.
+In each trial, the measured output closely matched the intended ratios, with only minor variation observed between runs.
+These variations were primarily attributed to differences in material flow rate and particle characteristics.

+The mixing mechanism also performed effectively, producing a visibly uniform mixture within the selected mixing time.
+Materials were thoroughly combined without significant separation or clumping, indicating that the mixer design and motor selection were appropriate for the intended application.
+The system responded reliably to user inputs, including start and stop commands, and completed the dispensing and mixing sequence without failure during testing.

+Additional system features were also verified during testing.
+The hopper indicator system successfully alerted the user when material levels were low or depleted.
+The prototype maintained stable operation throughout all tests, and no major mechanical or electrical issues were observed.
+Overall, the results confirm that the system is capable of performing its primary functions of automated dispensing and mixing in a consistent and controlled manner.